Brazil travel advice

 At night and in large cities, drivers commonly treat red lights as stop signs to protect against hold-ups at intersections.

-• be careful of motorbikes when changing lanes
+• be careful with motorcycles when changing lanes

-• if you feel threatened at any time, do not stop
+• if you feel threatened, do not stop

 • if you are in a traffic accident, call the police immediately